akiryk/akiryk.github.com/_posts/2012-09-15-gronster-drawing-game.md

 {% assign caption="A couple of strange ones from the gallery.
 You can see how my application stitches the pieces together so that they can feel like connected, self-contained images.
 Of course, some users choose to ignore the guidelines, and it still works..." %}
 {% include custom/pic_large %}

-It's up and running, so check it out at [gronster.adamkiryk.com](http://gronster.adamkiryk.com);
+It's up and running, so check it out at [gronster.adamkiryk.com](http://gronster.adamkiryk.com).

+{% vimeo 85163079 500 313 %}